 Arriving at NRT we parked at the main terminal, and I visited the Japan Airlines First Class Lounge before the next highly anticipated flight – a new Japan Airlines 787-9 to Boston.
 Japan Airlines First Class Lounge Tokyo, Japan (NRT) Main Building

 I was overall very pleased with the relatively short 787-8 flight to NRT.
-The FAs porvided outstanding service, and for this flight the seat was roomy and comfortable.
+The FAs provided outstanding service, and for this flight the seat was roomy and comfortable.
 Others report that the angled lie-flat seat is not good for sleeping.
 It was clear though that the 2-2-2 seating arrangement would not provide much privacy if you had a seatmate.
 For couples, that’s probably a plus not a problem.